prettydiff/share-file-systems/documentation/commands.md

    - Returns a JSON string of an object where each file, in absolutely path, is a key name and its hash is the key's value.
 1. `share hash file/system/path algorithm:sha3-512`
    - The algorithm argument allows a choice of hashing algorithm.
 Supported values: 'blake2d512', 'blake2s256', 'sha3-224', 'sha3-256', 'sha3-384', 'sha3-512', 'sha384', 'sha512', 'sha512-224', 'sha512-256', 'shake128', 'shake256'
+1. `share hash file/system/path digest:base64`
+   - By default hash values are generated as strings in hexadecimal notation, but some operations may require base64 strings.
+Supported values: 'base64', 'hex'

 ## lint
 Use ESLint against all JavaScript files in a specified directory tree.